Bellmead boy, 16, shot in face in apparent accident

 The boy was later taken by air ambulance to McLane Children’s Hospital in Temple for additional treatment.

-Kinsey said preliminary reports indicated that the boy may have been accidentally shot while playing with a gun with another juvenile.
+Kinsey said preliminary reports indicate the boy may have been accidentally shot while playing with a gun with another juvenile.

 The shooting was reported to be accidental, but the incident remained under investigation Friday, Kinsey said.